 Although Legionnaires’ disease can be fatal it is also treatable.
 However, to complicate matters, the symptoms of Legionnaires’ disease are similar to the symptoms associated with COVID-19 – high temperature, feverishness and chills, coughing, muscle pains, headache and diarrhoea with the potential to lead to pneumonia.

 Mr Thompson added: “Landlords and employers have a legal duty to assess and control the risk of exposure to Legionella bacteria.
 Risk assessments, precautionary actions and remedial work can be implemented to protect against Legionnaires’ disease.
 However, we believe the vast majority of landlords and employers are unaware of their legal duty and of the actions that need to be taken.

 “These are unprecedented times and never have so many buildings been closed for so long without any thought for bringing these buildings back into use, which if not facilitated correctly could lead to a serious outbreak of Legionnaires disease just as the country and the NHS recover from COVID-19.”

 APHC is advising for landlords, property owners and employers to take action now by contacting a suitably qualified plumbing and heating engineer in order to carry out a risk assessment, advise on precautionary measures and, if required, implement remedial work.

-An APHC accredited plumbing and heating contractor can be sourced via their online search facility at www.FindAQualityPlumber.co.uk or by contacting the office on 0121 711 5030.
+An APHC accredited plumbing and heating contractor can be sourced via the online search facility at https://aphc.co.uk/find-an-aphc-member/ or by contacting the office on 0121 711 5030.